raghavendra-tejas/Static-Webpage-10/readme.md

 - This webpage was constructed by using only HTML and CSS as a markup and styling language respectively.
 - Webpage consists of many sections such as navigation section, main section.
 - This webpage is currently hosted on netlify.
-- This is a all screen responsive webpage.
+- This is an all screen responsive webpage.

 ## Built with